adammurdoch/gradle-launcher-mocks/README.md

 This repo contains several mock-ups of a Gradle launcher.
 The goal is to investigate the performance improvements we might expect by reimplementing the Gradle launcher in a different language or repackaging using `jlink`.

+The following clients are included:

 - Java client packaged as a Jar with launcher script.
 This represents the current Gradle launcher.
-- Java client packaged as a JVM image using jlink.
-This is the same implementation as the previous item.
+- Java client packaged as a JVM image using `jlink`.
+This is built from the same Java source as the previous client.
 - Kotlin/JVM client packaged as a Jar with launcher script.
+This does not share any code with the Java client.
 - Kotlin/Native client packaged as an executable.
+This does not share any code with the previous client, due to differences in the Kotlin standard libraries for Kotlin/JVM and Kotlin/Native.
+A little abstraction could address this.
-- C++ client package as an executable.
+- C++ client packaged as an executable.

 There is also a mock up of the Gradle daemon (the "server").
 This does not run any builds.
 It simply receives messsages from the client and sends a simple response.
 It is implemented in Java.

 Each client does the same work:

-- Read a "daemon registry" mock up to locate the server address.
+- Read a "daemon registry" mock to locate the server address.
 - Sends a small request message to the server.
 - Recevies a small response message from the server.

-The mock ups only work on macOS.
+The mock-ups only work on macOS.

 To use: